givemepower8/Phaser3Practices/docs/COC.md

 Queen walk is also good for raiding some home villages with two layers of walls and without many compartments in-between.
 Once queen gets in, she can help the main attacking troop a lot.

 Some very centralized defence design war base is not recommended to use queen walk.
 For example, queen walk will fail for sure when entering a battle field is covered by multiple defence building like x-bows.
 In that case, use bowlers or air strategy will be more effective.
+Or deploy the queen and king with the wall wrecker so to get to the core.
+You have to send in other troops like minors or giants, golems to absorb the damage for the queen.

 ###### Queen charge healers